Sebastián Varas

 Sebastián Esteban Varas Moreno (born August 1, 1988) is a former Chilean footballer who played as a striker.

 Career

 A product of Everton de Viña del Mar, Varas has an extensive career in his homeland.

 In February 2023, he joined Deportes Rengo in the Segunda División Profesional de Chile.

 In March 2024, he announced his retirement.

 Post-retirement

 Following his stint with Deportes Rengo, he worked in cherry picking.
 At the same time, he has worked as a football teacher.

 On 21 March 2024, he assumed as sport manager of Deportes Rengo.
+In January 2026, he assumed the same charge for Concón National.

 Varas started a women's football academy in Rengo commune.